AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-permissions-not-inherited-correctly.md

 ---
-title: ""
+title: "Permissions: Object permissions are not inherited correctly"
-description: ""
+description: "Inherited permissions are not correctly being applied to objects.
+This may occur because of the complexity of the inherited permissions."
 hidefromtoc: yes
-feature:
+feature: Projects, Tasks, Work Management
 ---

 # Permissions: Object permissions are not inherited correctly